MarcLopezAvila/planet-defense-game/README.md

 Protect the planet!
 Destroy the asteroids to save your people!
 It's my first canvas game, enjoy it! :)

 ![alt text](./img/game.png)

+*Old code from my first projects moved to GitHub*